Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 12 M.R.S.A. § 11216

-Prohibition on Using Aircraft to Hunt or Assist in Locating Game
+Prohibition on Using Aircraft to Hunt Protected Game

 hunting

-Prohibits using any aircraft, including drones, to hunt bear, deer, or moose, or to assist a ground hunter in locating these animals.
-Game wardens actively enforce this rule and may confiscate drones used in violation.
-Gray area exists around scouting before hunting and recovering wounded animals.
+Prohibits using any aircraft, including drones, to hunt or assist in hunting bear, deer, or moose.
+Game wardens actively enforce this rule and will confiscate drones used in violation.

 View source